A few weeks ago, I shared my thoughts about “how much is too much” — regarding the stuff we bring into our home.

 I’m certainly not suggesting we must all spend hours and hours every day pampering ourselves, but I do know there are plenty of little, non-extravagant ways I can “treat” myself each day — and they make a big difference in my overall happiness and outlook on life.

-These certainly are not the only signs that your schedule might be too full, nor do they necessarily always imply that your schedule is too full — but they are a good place to start.
+These definitely are not the only signs that your schedule might be too full, nor do they necessarily always imply that your schedule is too full — but they are a good place to start.

 Also, it’s worth noting that sometimes there are just certain days of the week or even certain times of the day when you feel frustrated, forgetful, overwhelmed, tired, or guilty.
 If you find that it’s only during specific time periods, a small tweak in your schedule might be all it takes to experience a positive change.